Macedonian Orthodox Church: Recognised autocephaly

 On 22 June 2022, the Bulgarian Orthodox Church established communion with the MOC.
 On 25 August 2022, the Russian Orthodox Church established communion with the MOC and formally recognised it as autocephalous.

 The autocephaly of the MOC was then formally recognised by the Polish Orthodox Church in October 2022, the Orthodox Church of Ukraine in November 2022, the Bulgarian Orthodox Church in December 2022, and the Romanian Orthodox Church and Orthodox Church of the Czech Lands and Slovakia in February 2023.
 However, the Bulgarian Orthodox Church has objected to the inclusion of "Archdiocese of Ohrid" in the MOC's name, as it understands itself as the continuation of the Archbishopric of Ohrid.

-In addition to the Church of Greece and the Ecumenical Patriarchate, the canonicity of the MOC was recognised by the Patriarchate of Antioch in October 2022, and the Georgian and Albanian Orthodox Churches in February 2023.
+In addition to the Church of Greece and the Ecumenical Patriarchate, the canonicity of the MOC was recognised by the Patriarchate of Antioch in October 2022, and the Georgian and Albanian Orthodox churches in February 2023.
 The church has also concelebrated with the Patriarchate of Jerusalem, whose synod have not formally addressed the issue of its canonicity or its autocephaly as of March 2023.

 As of March 2023, the MOC has neither concelebrated with nor has its canonicity and autocephaly been recognised by the Patriarchate of Alexandria and the Church of Cyprus.
 In March 2023, the Synod of the MOC decided "not to concelebrate with the hierarchy of the Orthodox Church of Ukraine until the full resolution of its status in the fullness of Orthodoxy".
-In the same month, metropolitan Petar along with the political party Desna (right) started collecting signatures for a Declaration "for preserving the name of the Macedonian Orthodox Church – Ohrid Archbishopric."
+In the same month, metropolitan Petar along with the political party Desna ("The Right") started collecting signatures for a Declaration "for preserving the name of the Macedonian Orthodox Church – Ohrid Archbishopric."
 Per the document, the "change of its name, status and dignity is high treason of MOC-OA, the Macedonian people and the state of Macedonia!"
 In June, the church assigned dioceses to the former SOC's hierarchs, who were part of the Orthodox Ohrid Archbishopric.

 In May 2024, the Macedonian Orthodox Church rejected the Ecumenical Patriarchate of Constantinople's final conditions for its independence.
 It has not received any official decree for its recognition.
 MOC did not agree to change its name, dropping "Macedonian" from it to secure such a decree.

-On 21 May 2025, the Holy Synod of the Orthodox Church in America, at the request of His Holiness Patriarch Porfirije of Serbia, officially recognised the canonicity of the Macedonian Orthodox Church-Ohrid Archbishopric.
+On 21 May 2025, the Holy Synod of the Orthodox Church in America, at the request of patriarch Porfirije of Serbia, officially recognised the canonicity of the Macedonian Orthodox Church-Ohrid Archbishopric.